github/docs/content/codespaces/getting-started-with-codespaces/getting-started-with-your-python-project-in-codespaces.md

 1. Access the command palette (`shift command P` / `shift control P`), then start typing "dev container".
 Click **Codespaces: Add Development Container Configuration Files...**
   !["Codespaces: Add Development Container Configuration Files..." in the command palette](/assets/images/help/codespaces/add-prebuilt-container-command.png)
 3. For this example, click **Python 3**.
-In practice, you could select any container that’s specific to Node or a combination of tools such as Python 3 and PostgresSQL.
+In practice, you could select any container that’s specific to Python or a combination of tools such as Python 3 and PostgresSQL.
   ![Select Python option from the list](/assets/images/help/codespaces/add-python-prebuilt-container.png)
 4. Click the recommended version of Python.
   ![Python version selection](/assets/images/help/codespaces/add-python-version.png)